How to Become a Police Officer in Montana

 Montana Sheriff Deputy Requirements

-The fourth largest state by total land area, Montana is divided into 56 counties.7 The sheriff of each county may appoint deputy sheriffs to assist with routine and non-routine law enforcement duties.
+The fourth-largest state by total land area, Montana is divided into 56 counties.3 The elected sheriff of each county may appoint deputy sheriffs to assist with routine and non-routine law enforcement duties.
 All deputy sheriffs in Montana must complete a Montana POST-accredited training program or an equivalent program in another state.
-Additional requirements for deputy sheriffs are set by the state legislature, which stipulates that candidates for deputy sheriff must:
+Additional requirements for deputy sheriffs are set by the state legislature, which stipulates that candidates for deputy sheriff must meet state POST requirements and:

-- Not have had any affiliations with subversive organizations within the past 5 years
+- Not have had any affiliations with subversive organizations within the past five years

 - Be in good physical condition, as verified by a licensed physician